 (May 25, 2016) – Savannah residents Michelle and Barry Vine presented a gift of $79,000 to Armstrong State University in support of the university’s state-of-the-art tennis complex, currently under construction on campus.
-By fall, the tennis complex will be home to Armstrong’s women’s tennis team, NCAA Division II National Champions who clinched their tenth national title over the weekend, and the three-time National Champion men’s tennis team.
+The new complex will be home to Armstrong’s eight-time NCAA Division II National Champion women’s tennis team, and three-time National Champion men’s tennis team.

 "Michelle and Barry's passion for the sport of tennis is infectious,” noted Armstrong Vice President for Advancement William Kelso.
 “They, like so many alums and local community members, are extremely proud of what these student athletes are doing on the court and in the classroom.
 I'm thrilled for the Vines and others who are committed to helping build a new home for our tennis program."

 Michelle Vine offered the gift on behalf of her mother, Marilyn Sickel Smith, an Armstrong alumnus who passed away in September 2015.
 It is the single largest monetary donation ever given to Armstrong’s Athletic Department.